-2016).
-ERA agency questionnaire responses.
 From 1993 to 2009, assessment of the need for regulation and effects of regulatory proposals was largely undertaken by the former Ministry of Premier and Cabinet (now the Department of the Premier and Cabinet) and the Small Business Development Corporation.
 Source: Industry Commission, Regulation and its Review 1994-95, 1995, p.
-171; Western Australian Pariament Standing Committee on Uniform Legislation and Intergovernmental Agreements, Competition Policy: Consideration of the Implementation of a National Competition Policy, 1966 e. no. 84-0.
-253 1996, pp. 88-94.
-ERA agency questionnaire responses.
-254 ernment of Western Australia, 'Premier's Circular 2009/06 - Regulatory Impact Assessment Guidelines for Western Australia', 24 November 2009, (online) (accessed 31 August 251
+171; Western Australian Parliament Standing Committee on Uniform Legislation and Intergovernmental Agreements, Competition Policy: Consideration of the Implementation of a National Competition Policy, 1996, pp. 88-94.

-In October 2017, the Service Priority Review made the following recommendations about the current Regulatory Impact Assessment program, to ensure it "provides critical support and adds meaning, rigour and value to the policy design and decision-making processes":25
+In October 2017, the Service Priority Review made the following recommendations about the current Regulatory Impact Assessment program, to ensure it "provides critical support and adds meaning, rigour and value to the policy design and decision-making processes":255